Seattle City Light proposes rate increases for 2023, 2024 as customer debt mounts

 “At one point we did mapping across the city, and it was not just concentrated in low-income areas,” said Seattle Public Utilities senior policy adviser Leslie Brinson.
 “It was just very clear people were struggling across the city.”

-Customer debt for Seattle Public Utilities, which primary serves homeowners and property owners, totaled about $3 million in February 2020, according to spokesperson Jenn Strang.
+Customer debt for Seattle Public Utilities, which primarily serves homeowners and property owners, totaled about $3 million in February 2020, according to spokesperson Jenn Strang.
 That figure grew to about $15.3 million in December 2021, and now hovers around $17.3 million.

 Delinquencies are even higher for City Light, which serves significantly more customers including renters, who tend to have lower incomes than homeowners.
 Before the pandemic, customer debt totaled about $16.9 million.
 As of July 31, about 43,000 customers owe roughly $48.9 million.